What Should a 3–6 Month Old Wear to Bed at 27°C?

 What should I do if I can't cool my baby's room below 27°C overnight?

-The 0.2 TOG bag and short-sleeve bodysuit is the ceiling of clothing-based answers at this temperature.
+With no bag and just a nappy or light singlet, you're already at the lightest clothing-based answer at this temperature.
 If a ceiling fan is your only option, check the room thermometer at bedtime, at the first night feed, and again mid-night — and check baby's chest and back of neck at each point.
 If the room is holding above 27°C overnight consistently, speak with your child health nurse.
 This isn't a situation where adding or removing a layer resolves the problem — the room temperature is the variable that needs to change.

 A note on safe sleep